Parametric Bootstrap for Fixed Edge-Probability Network Models: Confidence Intervals for Expected Subgraph Counts

+Since the bias correction only shifts the location, these intervals have the same widths as the uncorrected intervals in Section~\ref{section:CI_naive}.

-So far, we have proposed three types of confidence intervals: intervals based on the distribution of $T$ (Section~\ref{section:CI_based_on_T}), intervals based on the distribution of $\widehat{\mu}$ (Section~\ref{section:CI_naive}) and its bias-corrected version (Section~\ref{section:CI_corrected}).
-We illustrate the construction as well as the comparison of these intervals in Figure~\ref{fig:bootstrap_CI_example}, using the same settings as in Figure~\ref{fig:bootstrap_bias}.
-Intervals based on the distribution of $T(A)$ in \eqref{eq:CI_obs_asym} are shown in green, centered by the point estimation $T(A_{\textrm{obs}})$, with their width determined by the variance of bootstrap distribution of $T$ (the blue solid curve).
-Intervals based on the distribution of $\mu(\widehat{P})$ are shown in blue and brown, depending on whether or not they are corrected for bias.
-The naive intervals in \eqref{eq:CI_mu_naive_asym} are centered by $\widehat{\mu}$, while the bias-corrected ones in \eqref{eq:CI_mu_corrected_asym} are centered by $2\widehat{\mu} - \E_{\widehat{P}}[\widehat{\widehat{\mu}}]$.
-They both have the same width, characterized by the variance of $\widehat{\widehat{\mu}}$ conditioned on $\widehat{P}$ (the brown shaded density).
-For either statistic, the green interval successfully covers the truth $\mu(P)$ (the red dashed vertical line), but its width is unnecessarily larger than the other two intervals, especially with the local clustering coefficient.
-The naive intervals in blue, on the other hand, miss the target in both examples, while the bias-corrected intervals, having equally narrow widths, are shifted to cover the truth correctly.
+So far, we have proposed three types of confidence intervals: intervals based on the distribution of $T$ in Section~\ref{section:CI_based_on_T}, intervals based on the distribution of $\widehat{\mu}$ in Section~\ref{section:CI_naive}, and their bias-corrected versions in Section~\ref{section:CI_corrected}.
+We illustrate the construction and comparison of these intervals in Figure~\ref{fig:bootstrap_CI_example}, using the same settings as in Figure~\ref{fig:bootstrap_bias}.
+Intervals based on the distribution of $T(A)$ in \eqref{eq:CI_obs_asym} are shown in green.
+They are centered at the point estimate $T(A_{\textrm{obs}})$, and their widths are determined by the variance of the bootstrap distribution of $T$ (the blue solid curve).
+Intervals based on the distribution of $\widehat{\mu}=\mu(\widehat{P})$ are shown in blue and brown, depending on whether bias correction is applied.
+The naive intervals in \eqref{eq:CI_mu_naive_asym} are centered at $\widehat{\mu}$, whereas the bias-corrected intervals in \eqref{eq:CI_mu_corrected_asym} are centered at $2\widehat{\mu}-\E_{\widehat{P}}[\widehat{\widehat{\mu}}]$.
+These two types of intervals have the same width, characterized by the variance of $\widehat{\widehat{\mu}}$ conditional on $\widehat{P}$ (the brown shaded density).
+For both statistics, the green interval successfully covers the true value $\mu(P)$ (the red dashed vertical line), but its width is unnecessarily large compared with those of the other two intervals, especially for the local clustering coefficient.
+The naive intervals in blue, on the other hand, miss the target in both examples, whereas the bias-corrected intervals, with equally narrow widths, are shifted to cover the true value correctly.